XeroXP/Jupiter/README.md

 // Read the bytes of the string

-var memoryStringBytes = memoryModule.ReadMemory("processName", baseAddress, size);
+var memoryStringBytes = memoryModule.ReadMemory("processName", address, size);

 // Convert the bytes to a string